scuzzydude/asimov/asimov.md

 Zoey is Scoot-hip and has made a lot of contacts in the industry.
 She decides to Scoot James Cameron's *Titanic*, which inspired her career.
 As for as Scooting goes, it's not a unique idea, there are likely to be hundreds, if not thousands, of Scoots devoted to *Titanic*.
 Zoey considered most of her competition purely nostalgia, glorifying the romance without looking at the bigger picture.

 Zoey initially mints a thousand scoot, which she distributes to her industry friends.
 She has a few older friends who worked the movie, and through them, meets a few more.
 She asks those that worked on the movie to write up their thoughts and experiences working on the movie.
 She interviews a few old-timers in LA and writes up their stories.
 She starts publishing these memories (the stories become part of the public domain) on the scoot-chain, carefully selecting a few that are complementary to a rose of an actor, whom she eventually gets into contact with.
 Zoey offers said actor a hefty slice of her majority scoot for just a bit of genius by association, really, half-a-day's work.
-The actor is game, so Zoey privately reveals her secret strategy, *El Grande Enchilada*.[^7]
+The actor is game, so Zoey privately reveals her secret strategy, *El Grande Enchilada*.[^8]

 Word gets out quickly when a high-profile actor pledges with a Scoot based on their work.
 During the next few months Zoey watches patiently as her scoot, which she now shares majority control with the actor starts to trade openly at nice valuation, and the other holders, who she mostly knows but not all would be considered friends, give her various advice, to dilute or not dilute.
-She makes an ISO of about 20% dilution, with the actors stake still leaves them with majority control.
 Both have been known to increase the value.
 She needed to move quickly.
+She makes an ISO of about 20% dilution, with the actors stake still leaves them with majority control.
 She was getting requests for offering from both high profile and high stakes investors.

-Zoey subscribes to The Foundation's philosophy, that the more people are responsible for something, the more valuable it can become.
+Zoey subscribes to The Foundation's philosophy, the more people are responsible for something, the more valuable it can become.
 The Genius Economy is a brand-new thing, so nobody has really tested it out on a truly large scale.
 Zoey looking at the downside of forty, what the hell does she have to lose?

 Zoey uses the proceeds of the private ISO to book a big room at a hotel in Santa Monica, and a very small and specifically targeted social media campaign.
 She advertises a public Initial Scoot Offering (ISO) and plan reveal.
 She targets women who would have been 7-28 in 1997, players in cryptocurrency and followers of Kate Winslet or Leonardo Di Caprio on social media.
-Since Chinese social media is faster than the speed of light, within 8 seconds the conference and hotel are fully booked.
+Chinese social media is faster than the speed of light, within 8 seconds the conference and hotel are fully booked.

-There's a month wait before the conference, rumors begin to swirl.
+There's a month wait before the conference; rumors begin to swirl.
 Would the actor show up?
-Competiting scoot start to make inquiries, are their leverage oppurtuinties?
-Most people want to know twhat's the actors role?
+Competing scoot start to make inquiries, are their leverage opportunities?
+What's the actor's role?
 Zoey stays aloof and secretive, only posting that a plan would be revealed shortly.

-On the big night, the haunting thematic whistle plays through the hall, and Zoey walks out on stage looking like a Technicolor Theranos priestess, a tie-die pulldown turtleneck, orange plastic rimmed glasses rejected from Elton John's personal collection as being too gaudy, and a purple Devo hat.
+At the hotel, on the big night, the haunting thematic whistle plays through the hall, and Zoey walks out on stage looking like a Technicolor Theranos priestess, a tie-die pulldown turtleneck, orange plastic rimmed glasses rejected from Elton John's personal collection as being too gaudy, and a purple Devo hat.
 Whispers spread like wildfire.

 Zoey raises her arms in a V and shouts in into the microphone, "Silence!"